william-aaron-CFA/package_pathing_experiment/README.md

 # pathing_experiment
-Experiments with Python configurations for pathing.
+Experiments with Python configurations for pathing with a package structure.